bjtully/BioData/Genome_Completeness_Duplication/README.md

 python HMM_percent_complete.py coregenome_tigrfam.txt <target>.tbl
 ```
 * ConservedSingleCopyGenes.py will take a set of protein FASTA files and perform iterative BLASTP searches to determine the conserved single copy genes of a group.
-a.
-The % amino acid cutoff is user determined, but the % sequence alignment is fixed at 80%
+	* The % amino acid cutoff is user determined, but the % sequence alignment is fixed at 80%
-b.
-This must be executed in a folder with the target protein FASTA files in the format *.protein.faa
+	* This must be executed in a folder with the target protein FASTA files in the format *.protein.faa
-c.
-A single FASTA file will be produced called singlecopygenes.faa
+	* A single FASTA file will be produced called singlecopygenes.faa
-d.
-It is recommended to determine which genome represent the "most central" genome of the group of interest.
+	* It is recommended to determine which genome represent the "most central" genome of the group of interest.
 This can be be done by creating a phylogenetic tree using a marker gene from each genome.
 ```
 python ConservedSingleCopyGenes.py <phylogenetically central genome>.faa <percent AAID cutoff>
 ```
 * Estimate_Percent_Duplication.py uses singlecopygenes.faa generated using ConservedSingleCopyGenes.py to determine the % duplication of a new genome.
-a.
-Especially if the duplication is low, manual inspection will likely reveal that some or
+	* Especially if the duplication is low, manual inspection will likely reveal that some or
 all of the duplicate genes can be explained as the result of assembly errors/duplications.
 ```
 python Estimate_Percent_Duplication.py <CSCGs | singlecopygenes.faa> <target genome>.faa